shoibaldas/code-accademia-learning-platform-client/README.md

 # Getting Started with Code Accademia

-This project was bootstrapped with ReactJs, Tailwind component CSS, React router DOM, Context API.
-And for, server handling I have used Express Js and later hosted the API in Vercel server.
+This project was bootstrapped with `ReactJs`, `Tailwind component CSS`, `React router DOM`, `Context API`.
+And for, server handling I have used `Express Js` and later hosted the API in `Vercel` server.
 Moreoverly,

 1. ** I have included Firbase Google Auth Provider, Github Auth Provider as Authentication services for user login along with general Sign in.**
 2. ** Accessing through some routes is prohibited with Private Routes and can only access after authentication.**